 What can you expect at the Great Mother Conference?

-Any day at the Conference could include Sufi chanting, a lecture on the Alhambra, dancing, the telling of Celtic myth, quiet time by the lake, a poetry reading, sitar music, or a simple campfire.
-The week tends to be a mixture of both large and small group activities.
+Any day at the Conference could include a poetry reading, a talk on the translation, group singing to greet the morning, dancing, the telling of Celtic myth, a one-on-one poetry or singing workshop, quiet time by the lake or on it canoeing or kayaking, sitar music, a rich and intimate workshop with any number of teachers, or a simple campfire.
+The week tends to be a mixture of both large and small group activities, and times of much needed solitude and integration.
 One of the goals of the Conference is to nourish the heart, the body, the mind, and the soul – and to do so in community.

 Story